 Unless your team involves hundreds or thousands of people, these monthly purchases will easily fall under the low-dollar-value / sole-source thresholds.
 Rock and roll.

 What if these tools are hosted in the United States?

 That’s okay!
 (It really is!)
 As long as you’re only using them with unclassified data, there’s no geographic restriction on where a given website or online tool is hosted.

-This applies to federal government departments; note that some provinces (namely British Columbia and Ontario) have more strict data residency requirements.
+This specifically applies to federal government departments; note that some provinces (namely British Columbia and Ontario) have more strict data residency requirements.

 Hosting your information in Canada does not make it more secure.
 It’s a common myth, though.